ethanpost/quizk.ing/Great_Books_Classics/The_Agamemnon_by_Aeschylus.md

 ---

-C
+A signal fire announcing Troy's fall

 ///

 ## Who is Aegisthus?

-A) Agamemnon's brother
+A) Clytemnestra's lover and co-conspirator

-B) Clytemnestra's lover and co-conspirator
+B) Cassandra's brother

-C) Cassandra's brother
+C) The leader of the Chorus

-D) The leader of the Chorus
+D) Agamemnon's brother

 ---

-B
+Clytemnestra's lover and co-conspirator

 ///

 ## What is the significance of the purple tapestries?

-A) They are wedding gifts
+A) They represent hubris and pride

-B) They symbolize royal wealth
+B) They are burial shrouds

-C) They represent hubris and pride
+C) They symbolize royal wealth

-D) They are burial shrouds
+D) They are wedding gifts

 ---

-C
+They represent hubris and pride

 ///

 ## The House of Atreus is cursed because:

-A) Apollo was angered by Agamemnon
+A) Clytemnestra betrayed her husband

 B) Thyestes ate his own children

-C) Helen ran away to Troy
+C) Apollo was angered by Agamemnon

-D) Clytemnestra betrayed her husband
+D) Helen ran away to Troy

 ---

-B
+Thyestes ate his own children

 ///